addaleax/lzma-native/README.md

 The original C library package contains code under various licenses, with its core (liblzma) being public domain.
 See its contents for details.
-This wrapper is licensed under the LGPL 3 or any later version of the LGPL.
+This wrapper is licensed under the MIT License.

 ## Related projects